vstanciu47/front-end-from-none-to-angular/docs/4-angular.md

 }
 ```

-- and now let's protect the `apps` route in `src/app/auth.guard.ts`
+- protect the `apps` route in `src/app/auth.guard.ts` with this guard

 ```ts
 { path: "apps", component: AppsPageComponent, canActivate: [AuthGuard] },
 ```

-Now if you check the apps page, it displays the login component (always)
+- try to navigate to apps page => it displays the login component

-- add a "user" field and a "login" button on the login page
+- update `login.component.html` (add a "user" field and a "login" button on the login page)

 ```html
 <input type="text" [(ngModel)]="userName">